-Year ended June 30: ion Expense Amount
+Year ended June 30: Pension Expense Amount

-2022 \$ (12,532)
+2022 \$(12,532)

 2023 (5,727)

 2024 68

 2025 (33)

-00

-The Agency's employees participate in the State of Minnesota-sponsored hospital, medical, and dental insurance group.
+Post-Employment Benefits Other Than Pensions The Agency's employees participate in the State of Minnesota-sponsored hospital, medical, and dental insurance group.
 State statute requires that former employees and their dependents be allowed to continue participation indefinitely, under certain conditions, in the insurance that the employees participated in immediately before retirement.
 The former employees must pay the entire premium for continuation coverage.
 An implicit rate subsidy exists for the former participants that elect to continue coverage.
+That

-That subsidy refers to the concept that retirees under the age of 65 (i.e. not eligible for Medicare) generate greater claims on average than active participants.
+Post-Employment Benefits Other Than Pensions (continued) subsidy refers to the concept that retirees under the age of 65 (i.e. not eligible for Medicare) generate greater claims on average than active participants.